 Youth Development Programs

-Please prayerfully consider your role in the success of this year’s mission conference – a Chapel tradition for 29 years.
+Please pray for the featured organizations and their work, the planning committee, and your role in the success of this year’s meeting – a Chapel Legacy for 31 years.